Keep up to date with all the latest news and announcements by subscribing to our free email alerts service.

 Since then, over 70000 samples have been collected with various phases of infill sampling down to 25m by 25m just prior to drilling.
 Unlike in Western Australia the soils represent residual insitu primary geology and multi-element geochemical signatures strongly represent their fresh host rocks beneath.

-Figure 1: Regional nickel in soil image showing the location of the key nickel prospects found with this technique to date.
+Figure 1: Regional nickel in soil image showing the location of the key nickel prospects.